This entry includes a virtual tour! Take the tour.

-This walking tour begins at a stone that was dedicated by the Colonial Dames to honor the men of Cabell County who perished in World War I. The tour includes each of the 91 trees lining Memorial Boulevard that were planted in honor of a soldier who died in the Great War.
-For convenience, these 91 trees are grouped together in four Clio entries-two for each side of the street- and includes the name and photo of each of the soldiers.
-This walking tour is designed to start on the park side at the 7th Street West end, continue to 13th Street West, and return to the starting position after stops at memorial trees on the opposite side of the street.
+This boulevard/walking tour begins at a stone that was dedicated by the Colonial Dames to honor the eighty-eight men of Cabell County who perished in World War I. The tour includes all of the trees lining Memorial Boulevard that were planted between 1920 and 1927 in honor of the local soldiers who died in the Great War.
+The tour can be followed via the contributing entries for each soldier by clicking the "Take The Tour" button (above and to the right).
+This walking tour is designed to start on the south side of Memorial Boulevard at the 7th Street West end, continue to 13th Street West, and return to the starting position after stops at memorial trees on the opposite side of the street.
 Please note that the soldiers are not in exact alphabetical order because of errors in the original dedication.

-The 91 trees lining Memorial Boulevard were planted in the 1920s to honor the 91 soldiers from Cabell County who died while in the service of their country during World War I. There are fifteen signs placed along this trail that include information about each of the 91 soldiers.
-In addition to the digital entries in Clio that guide you along the path of these trees, that are eight physical signs on the south side of Memorial Boulevard and seven physical signs on the north side of the street with the soldiers' basic information.
-Users can review these physical signs as they walk, and/or they can use this entry and four other Clio entries to guide their path.
-More complete information is available by clicking the links below.
+The trees lining Memorial Boulevard were planted in the 1920s to honor the soldiers from Cabell County who died while serving their country during World War I. In addition to the digital entries in Clio that guide you along the Boulevard, there are eight physical signs on the south side of Memorial Boulevard and seven physical signs on the north side of the street with the soldiers' basic information.
+Users can review these physical signs as they walk, and/or they can use this entry and its contributing entries tour - seen to the right - to guide their path.
 This trail runs from 7th St. West to 13th St. West along both sides of Memorial Boulevard and is a 1.4-mile loop.
 The Clio pages are ordered to start at the 7th Street end and follow the south (park) side west and towards Harvey Road.
-After that, the Clio entries guide the user back and provide information about each tree planted on the north (railroad) side of the street.
+After arriving at 13th St. West, the Clio entries guide the user back and provide information about each tree planted on the north (railroad) side of the street.

 The first tree was planted in 1920 by Huntington’s mayor, C.W.
 Campbell, and the Rotary Club president, Thomas F. Bailey.
 All 91 had been planted by November 1927 and a record of each tree’s dedication was set down in the records of the Greater Huntington Park and Recreation District (the names were also recorded on a plaque on the left buttress of the east side of the arch, but it is not known when this was placed).

 However, there are at least three errors in the dedication (not counting misspellings resulting in incorrect dedication order).
-Ora Herbert Watts is honored twice, on trees 88 and 89, under his first and middle names.
+The first is that Ora Herbert Watts is honored twice, on trees 88 and 89, under his first and middle names.
 The second is that Russell Corbett Dillard was included (tree 25), who, though he served in the war, lived through it and died in 1974 (his name was eventually removed from the plaque on the arch).
 The third is that Letson Boyd Morrison (tree 58) was included a second time as James B. White (tree 90), the pseudonym under which he enlisted.

 The trees were originally marked by metal crosses (donated by the International Nickel Company), which were placed at each tree by the Boy Scouts and the American Legion on Armistice Day 1927, shortly before the first cars drove across Memorial Boulevard.
 These were melted down (with permission) for World War II manufacturing.
 The trees were again marked, this time simply by yellow ribbons, during the Persian Gulf War by Owens-Illinois glass plant employees.
 For Veterans Day 2016, the trees were marked with ribbons and signs by the Buford Chapter, NSDAR, directed by their Chapter Regent, Pat Daugherty.
 Now marking the trees, unveiled on Veterans Day 2017, are 15 permanent signs with newly-researched information on the soldiers.
-This was part of Benjamin Woodard’s (Troop 62, Huntington, WV) Eagle Scout Project, along with this Clio trail, a website, and a book of all of his research.
+This was part of Benjamin Woodard’s (Troop 62, Huntington, WV) Eagle Scout Project.
+He also created this Clio entry/walking tour, a website, and a book compiling his research.